ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

 **Steps**:

-    1. Define a new state for "index"
+  1. Define a new state for "index".
-    2. Modify an existing file to be the template rendered at that state
+  2. Modify an existing file to be the template rendered at that state.
-    3. Add a link to your "index" state in your welcome page
+  3. Add a link to your "index" state in your welcome page.

 <!-- Index Route Commit Diff  -->